 William T. Sherman’s Career After the Civil War

 When the war ended, Sherman remained in the regular army.
 The War Department assigned him to command the Military Division of the Mississippi and later the Military Division of the Missouri, which encompassed all lands west of the Mississippi River and east of the Rocky Mountains.
 On July 25, 1866, federal officials promoted him to the rank of lieutenant general.

 Commanding General of the United States Army

 When Grant became President of the United States in 1869, the War Department promoted Sherman to Commanding General of the United States Army.
-His main duties in the West included subjugating hostile Native American tribes, protecting settlers, and safeguarding the extension of railroads.
-His treatment of natives who resisted federal authority was kindred to his actions against Southerners who contested his advances through Georgia and the Carolinas.
-As was the case during the latter part of the Civil War, Sherman believed that the most efficient way to subjugate hostile native tribes was to destroy the resources that enabled them to sustain their resistance.
+His main duties in the West included subjugating hostile Native American Indian tribes, protecting settlers, and safeguarding the extension of railroads.
+His treatment of natives who resisted federal authority was similar to how he had treated Southerners who contested his advances through Georgia and the Carolinas.
+As was the case during the latter part of the Civil War, Sherman believed that the most efficient way to subjugate hostile Indian tribes was to destroy the resources that enabled them to sustain their resistance.

-Sherman resigned as commanding General of the Army on November 1, 1883, and he retired from the army on April 8, 1884.
+Sherman resigned as commanding General of the Army on November 1, 1883.
+A few months later, on April 8, 1884, he retired from the army.
 The same year, Republicans began promoting him as a candidate for the presidency.
 Sherman, however, had no political ambitions.
 He quashed any discussion of his selection by tersely stating, “I will not accept if nominated and will not serve if elected.”

 Death of William T. Sherman